Links & Resources

 - U.S. Department of Education Homepage – This site contains a lot of information including Office of Postsecondary Education's Page, Information for Schools on the Student Financial Assistance Programs.
 Links to specific student information follow.

-- FAFSA - Free Application for Federal Student Aid – You can use this site to download FAFSAExpress (The automated application for Federal Student Aid).
-Check with the institutions you plan to attend to see if they require a different for their institutional aid programs.
+- FAFSA - Free Application for Federal Student Aid – You can complete a Free Application for Federal Student Ais at this website.
+Check with your school to see if they participate in the federal aid programs.

 - The William D. Ford Direct Loan Program